peterjthomson/year-view/Documentation/MARKETING.md

 ## A Companion, Not a Replacement

 We don't do event editing.
-That's what Apple Calendar and Google Calendar are for, and they're excellent at it.
+That's what your native calendar app is for, and it's excellent at it.

 Instead, Year View does one thing perfectly: showing you the year.
 Tap an event and we'll open it in your calendar app.
 Want to add something?
 We'll take you there.